remnrem/luna-doc/docs/ref/manipulations.md

     3) no constraints on annotation start/stops,

-    4) no constrains on gap durations
+    4) no constraints on gap durations

 Further, when Luna _masks_ a recording (by flagging _epochs_ as masked or not), the actual transformation is at the level of EDF _records_.
-Here, records and epochs align, such that is we mask epoch 2, this cleanly splices out records 3 and 4:
+Here, records and epochs align, such that if we mask epoch 2, this cleanly splices out records 3 and 4:

 ```